 FEDEC Operation & Administration

 FEDEC operates as a partnership with the Chair being one of the partnership's Principals.
-The current chair of FEDEC is Alison Andreas, Principal of the Colchester Institute.
 The Chair role is undertaken on a rotating basis.
+The current Chair of FEDEC is Dan Pearson (Principal USP College).

-FEDEC is supported by an operational director, Carol Anson-Higgs.
+FEDEC is supported by an operational director, Katharine Ball.
 Communications with FEDEC should be made via the details provided on our Contact page.

 FEDEC Key Statistics